St. Louis Missouri is a mecca for Midwest gamblers, as there no less than six casinos in the area.

 While there are free self-serve beverage machines here for water, tea and pop, players do have to pay for beers and other alcoholic drinks.

-The resort’s four bars include a Wet Willie’s frozen daiquiri bar.
+The resort’s four bars include a sports bar and Wet Willie’s frozen daiquiri bar.

 Two hotels are part of the resort and have walkways to the casino.
 The Hotelumiere at the Arch has 294 rooms, and there is the more pricey 200 room Four Seasons Hotel St. Louis.